Health insurance: India

-Few of the companies do provide insurance against such diseases or conditions, but that depends on the type and the insured amount.

-Some important aspects to be considered before choosing the health insurance in India are Claim Settlement ratio, Insurance limits and Caps, Coverage and network hospitals.
+The vast majority of Indians are covered by either a comprehensive public health insurance scheme run by the National Health Authority called the Ayushman Bharat Yojana or a private health insurance scheme providing comprehensive coverage and that is tightly regulated by the Insurance Regulatory and Development Authority of India.

 Japan

 There are three major types of insurance programs available in Japan: Employee Health Insurance (健康保険 Kenkō-Hoken), National Health Insurance (国民健康保険 Kokumin-Kenkō-Hoken), and the Late-stage Elderly Medical System (後期高齢医療制度 Kouki-Kourei-Iryouseido).
 Although private health insurance is available, all Japanese citizens, permanent residents, and non-Japanese with a visa lasting one year or longer are required to be enrolled in either National Health Insurance or Employee Health Insurance.
 National Health Insurance is designed for those who are not eligible for any employment-based health insurance program.
 The Late-stage Elderly Medical System is designed for people who are age 75 and older.

 National Health Insurance is organised on a household basis.
 Once a household has applied, the entire family is covered.
 Applicants receive a health insurance card, which must be used when receiving treatment at a hospital.
 There is a required monthly premium, but co-payments are standardized so payers are only expected to cover ten to thirty percent of the cost, depending on age.
 If out-of-pocket costs exceed pre-determined limits, payers may apply for a rebate from the National Health Insurance program.

 Employee Health Insurance covers diseases, injuries, and death regardless of whether an incident occurred at a workplace.
 Employee Health Insurance covers a maximum of 180 days of medical care per year for work-related diseases or injuries and 180 days per year for other diseases or injuries.
 Employers and employees must contribute evenly to be covered by Employee Health Insurance.

 The Late-stage Elderly Medical System began in 1983 following the Health Care for the Aged Law of 1982.
 It allowed many health insurance systems to offer financial assistance to elderly people.
 There is a medical coverage fee.
 To be eligible, those insured must be either: older than 70, or older than 65 with a recognized disability.
 The Late-stage Elderly Medical System includes preventive and standard medical care.